adamgreig/stm32ral/README.md

 ### Runtime Support & Interrupts

-Use the `rt` feature to bring in `cortex-m-rt`, which provides a suitable `device.x` linker script and interrupt support.
+Use the `rt` feature to bring in `cortex-m-rt` support, providing a suitable `device.x` linker script and interrupt definitions.

 You can then specify your own interrupt handler:
 ```rust